multipath-tcp/mptcp_net-next/utils/README.md

     substitute a current address if possible.
 It helps to add a Git note to the commit with `git notes edit <commit>` to document that.

-* Run checkpatch one more time if you want (issues should have been caught before but sometimes the above edits can add problems).
+* Run checkpatch one more time (issues should have been caught before but sometimes the above edits can add problems):

         ./.checkpatch-b4.sh